Nola-Developer-Incubator/MardiGrasParadeGame/README.md

 - If the GitHub Pages site shows a blank page, clear browser cache and unregister service workers, then reload.

 Files changed in this cleanup
-- This `README.md` — canonical, cleaned, includes public link.
+- `README.md` — canonical, cleaned, includes public link and joystick instructions.
-- `client/README.md` — archived (now points to this file).
-- `scripts/archived/README.md` — archived (now points to this file).
-- `docs/archive/README.md` — archived (now points to this file).
+- UI: Settings modal and mobile HUD were updated to document joystick usage and show compact bot overlay.

 Contact / Project lead
 - Brian C Lundin